-On May 1, 2024, the Company entered into an amendment (the "Amendment") to the 2024 Term Loan Agreement dated January 30, 2024 between the Company, ATW Management, as collateral agent, and the lenders party thereto.
-Pursuant to the Amendment, ATW III, one of the lenders under the 2024 Term Loan Agreement, will loan an additional \$1,000,000 (the "2024 Incremental Loan") to the Company, as previously described in the Company's Current Report on Form 8-K filed with the Securities Exchange Commission on February 5, 2024.
-The Incremental Loan will have the same terms as the Term Loan Agreement and will mature on the 30th anniversary of the date of the Term Loan Agreement or such earlier date as is required or permitted to be repaid under the Term Loan Agreement.
+On May 1, 2024, the Company entered into an amendment (the "the May 2024 Amendment") to the 2024 Term Loan Agreement dated January 30, 2024 between the Company, ATW Management as collateral agent, and the lenders party thereto.
+Pursuant to the Amendment, ATW I, will loan an additional \$ 1,000,000 (the "May 2024 Incremental Loan") to the Company.
+The May 2024 Incremental Loan will have the same terms as the ATW Extended Maturity Term Loan under the 2024 Term Loan Agreement and will mature on the 30th anniversary of the date of the 2024 Term Loan Agreement or such earlier date as is required or permitted to be repaid under the 2024 Term Loan Agreement.